JennToo/spinalhdl-tech-talk/src/main/tut/Talk.md

 - VexRiscV is a highly configurable, full featured RISC-V based soft CPU
 - https://github.com/SpinalHDL/VexRiscv
-- The core library ships with many common components, like counters buses and video controllers
+- The core library ships with many common components, like counters, buses, and video controllers

 ---